cesareferrari/newsletter/javascript/20190903-function-expressions.md

 # Javascript function expressions
+## How to define functions with function expressions in Javascript

 Javascript function expressions are always part of other statements.

 For example, they can be on the right side of a variable assignment, like the example below:

 ```